-Upon receipt of a written request appealing a decision, the Vice President for Academic and Student Affairs shall request each college dean to appoint one member from his/her college to serve on an appeals committee.
+Upon receipt of a written request appealing a decision, the Provost shall request each college dean to appoint one member from his/her college to serve on an appeals committee.
 The appeals committee shall meet within ten (10) days after receiving the student's written request to consider the written appeal, to hear the student's oral presentation, and to question the student whose presence is mandatory.
 A final decision must be rendered within ten (10) days after the initial meeting of the appeals committee.
-The Vice President for Academic and Student Affairs will serve as ex-officio chairperson of the appeals committee.
+The Provost will serve as ex-officio chairperson of the appeals committee.